lemonjesus/S5L8702-FMISS-Tools/README.md

  - Write Page: at: `0x9C60`, length: `0x958`, SHA1: `f8b77c1aa4a25ed7b2fae5cf535f79e5c21c06c1`

 ## License
-The code, research, documentation, and everything else in this repository is © 2021 by Tucker Osman licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The code is GPL 3.0, and the research, documentation, and everything else in this repository is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).